hiteshhhh007/CNS-RAG/README.md

 *   **Vector Store:** Uses ChromaDB to store document embeddings (vectors) locally for efficient similarity search.
 *   **Conversational Memory:** Maintains conversation history per user session for context-aware interactions.
 *   **Streaming Responses:** Provides a smooth chat experience by streaming the LLM's response token by token.
-*   **Configurable Models:** Easily switch between a default LLM and a potentially more powerful "reasoning" LLM via a query parameter (or UI toggle if implemented).
+*   **Configurable Models:** Easily switch between a default LLM and a potentially more powerful "reasoning" LLM via a query parameter.
 *   **Modular Code Structure:** Organized into separate modules for configuration, S3 handling, vector store operations, and Flask routes for better maintainability.

 ---